 The BRB was established by the 70th Legislature in 1987.
 Statutory authority is Chapter 1231, Texas Government Code.
 The Board is comprised of the Governor, as Chairman, the Lieutenant Governor, the Comptroller of Public Accounts, and the Speaker of the House of Representatives as a non-voting member.
-Except for Tax Revenue Anticipation Notes, State Highway Fund Revenue Anticipation Notes, Permanent University Fund issuances, and non-general obligation issuances by university systems that have an unenhanced long-term rating of at least AA- or its equivalent, the BRB is responsible for the approval of all state debt issues and lease purchases with an initial principal amount of greater than \$250,000 or a term of longer than five years.
+Except for Tax and Revenue Anticipation Notes, State Highway Fund Revenue Anticipation Notes, Permanent University Fund issuances, and non-general obligation issuances by institutions of higher education that have an unenhanced long-term rating of at least AA- or its equivalent, the BRB is responsible for the approval of all state debt issues and lease purchases with an initial principal amount of greater than \$250,000 or a term of longer than five years.

-The current number of approved positions is 10, and the agency currently is staffed with 10 FTEs including the Executive Director, Director I, Accountant VII, two Financial Analysts II, two Financial Analysts I, one Accountant I, and two Accounting Tech II.
+The current number of approved positions is 11, and the agency currently is staffed with 11 FTEs including the Executive Director, Director I, Accountant VII, three Financial Analysts II, two Financial Analysts I, one Accountant III, and two Accounting Tech II.